fishjam-cloud/mobile-client-sdk/examples/webdriverio-test/readme.md

 - IOS_DEVICE_ID - id of your ios device, can be obtained using: xcrun xctrace list devices
 - IOS_TEAM_ID - id of your team, can be obtained at apple developer page
-- IOS_APP_PATH - Path to .ipa file on your computer, to generate it:
+- IOS_APP_PATH - path to .ipa file on your computer, to generate it:
   - open example app in xcode, tap on product > archive
   - choose archive and tap on distribute > custom > development > next ... > automatically manage signing > export
   - choose file to export your app, recommend to do it in ios folder
   - your path should look like path/to/your/app/FishjamExample.ipa
-- IOS_TEST_SCREEN_BROADCAST - indicates if ios screen broadcast should be tested
+- IOS_TEST_SCREEN_BROADCAST - indicates if ios screen broadcast should be tested, for some reason XCUITest driver is not capable of tapping 'Start Broadcast' button.
+It may depend on system version, software, hardware, package versions etc.

 #### additional envs for github action